Skip to main content

 The AI driven parts of Hero Marketer use credits:

 • Regenerating ad copy.
-1 credit per regeneration.
-If the first set isn't right, regenerating produces a new set.
+Variable based on token usage.
+If the first set isn't right, regenerating produces a new set and will dynamically deduct credits.

 • Generating sitelinks.
 Included in the campaign credit.
 Standalone sitelink generation outside a campaign is also covered.